Stanko/cca/website/content/code-jams/2025-07-19-space-invaders/index.md

 ## Prize

 We'll do a vote in Discord and whoever gets the most votes wins a **box of chocolates!** Chocolate will be handed out in person at the next meetup!
 If you're unable to attend, we'll gladly share chocolates and think of you! :)

+Vote is over and [Masa's invaders](https://masarabbit.github.io/invdr/generate/) won him the box of chocolates!
+Congrats!

 Hope you'll have fun!